About the Author Stephen Burke

 The Chieftains of South Boston

 I wrote seven days a week, twice a day at different cafes in Seattle, and fought my way through the first draft.
-It was difficult and painful, but also exhilarating.
+It was difficult but also exhilarating.
 The novel is 400 pages long.
 I wrote about a thousand pages to get there.
 It required lots and lots of editing.
+Writing that book was the only way I could learn how to write a novel.

 I feel like I accomplished my goals in that first story.
-Among them were: writing a piece of historical fiction that captured the time in which I grew up; creating an intense drama that engaged several genres, including murder mystery, suspense and thriller, while being captive to none; expressing the insoluble personal conundrum of trying to be loyal to the culture that shaped me while maintaining faith in a moral code that sprang from the same source.
+Among them were: creating a piece of historical fiction that captured the time in which I grew up; building an intense drama that engaged several genres, including murder mystery, suspense and thriller, while being captive to none; expressing the insoluble personal conundrum of trying to be loyal to the culture that shaped me while maintaining faith in a moral code that sprang from the same source.

 The Mahoneys of West Seattle

 My second novel, I decided, would be a sequel.
 Some of the same characters but a different kind of story.
-Instead of Boston politics and the Irish Mafia, it would be a family tale set in Seattle during the dot com boom and bust.
-The story focuses a family struggling in the ways a typical family does on the road to the American Dream.
+Instead of Boston politics and the Irish Mafia, it would be a family drama set in Seattle during the dot com boom and bust.
+The story focuses on a family struggling in the ways a typical family does on the road to the American Dream.

 Ipswich, Mon Amour